theobald-software/theobald-software.github.io/content/_en/about_template.md

 -----------

 #### Code
-Code should be marked with the element Inline Code.
+Code has to be marked with the element Inline Code.

 Use also the automatic highlighting of keywords based on programming language: